The Big Fat Quiz of the Year: Episode 3

 The third episode aired on 28 August 2016.

 Pre-recorded guest questions came from Jess Glynne, Made in Chelsea's Jamie Laing, Ricky Wilson, Ray Mears and Joey Essex.
 The children of Mitchell Brook Primary School acted out Henry VIII's dissolution of the monasteries.
 Jon Snow reported on Sir Mix-a-Lot's "Baby Got Back".
-Two sloths appeared in the studio for a question about the seven deadly sins, and three human statues replicated famous historical statues for the final question.
+Two sloths appeared in the studio for a question about the seven deadly sins, and three male nude models replicated famous historical statues for the final question.

 2017 special

 The second New Year special was recorded in October 2016 and aired on Friday 6 January 2017.

 Pre-recorded guest questions came from Joe Wicks, Nick Hewer, Joey Essex, Laura and Jason Kenny, Derren Brown, Ollie Locke from Made in Chelsea and Darcey Bussell.
 Jonnie Peacock provided the in-studio guest question in the form of sporting celebrations.
 The children of Mitchell Brook Primary School acted out the Napster lawsuits.
+David Walliams and Jonathan Ross made a humorous disagreement over RikRok's name when guessing the locations in the Shaggy song "It Wasn't Me.
 Jon Snow reported on The Weather Girls' "It's Raining Men".
 Charles Dance read confusing movie reviews from Amazon customers.
 The London Philharmonic Choir appeared to sing popular hip-hop and rap tunes in a choral style for the final question.